 It allows police in our member countries to run a check against a suspicious vehicle and find out instantly whether it has been reported as stolen.
 An international database of this nature is crucial as vehicles are often trafficked across national borders, sometimes ending up thousands of miles away from the location where they were stolen.

-In 2014, around 132,000 motor vehicles worldwide were identified as stolen, thanks to the SMV database.
-By the end of the year, the number of database records had risen to more than 6.8 million.
+In 2015, around 123,000 motor vehicles worldwide were identified as stolen, thanks to the SMV database.
+By the end of the year, the number of database records had risen to 7.4 million.

 At INTERPOL, we have set up a number of working groups, bringing together experts from across the world.
 These working groups have developed a range of projects focusing on specific issues, for example: